africanmoose/digitalgarden/src/site/notes/1x - References/11.03 - References - Ideas/Want-to goals are more achievable than have-to goals.md

 ### Summary
 - When we have goals we have to attain, the more obstacles and temptations we preceive.
-When we have want-to goals, we preceive less obstacles, making our goals more achievable without extra effort
+When we have want-to goals, we preceive less obstacles, making our goals more achievable without extra effort   w

 ### Details
 - The study involved students who wantedt o eat healthy but more frequently felt hungry, or preceived that they didnt have time to cook. they also rated unhealthy food as more healthy.